jass-06/meka/README.md

 Most take-home RAG demos are a single Streamlit script glued to one LLM call.
 MEKA is structured like something you'd actually deploy:

-- **API-first** — `rag/retrieval.py` exposes one `RAGPipeline` class; the
+- **API-first** - `rag/retrieval.py` exposes one `RAGPipeline` class; the
   Streamlit UI, the FastAPI service, the CLI, and `evaluation.py` are all thin clients of it.
 No logic is duplicated between them.
-- **Dual LLM routing** — Ollama (local, offline, free) is the default;
+- **Dual LLM routing** - Ollama (local, offline, free) is the default;
   Groq (cloud) is used as an on-demand "assist" mode, with automatic fallback either direction if a backend is down.
 Optional HyDE (hypothetical-document-embedding) query expansion improves recall in assist mode.
-- **Multimodal** — images are captioned via a HuggingFace vision model and folded into the same text-embedding retrieval path, so you don't need a separate image vector index.
+- **Multimodal** - images are captioned via a HuggingFace vision model and folded into the same text embedding retrieval path, so you don't need a separate image vector index.
-- **Reranked retrieval** — a lightweight reranker blends vector distance with keyword overlap so short, term-specific queries (policy names, error codes) don't get lost to purely semantic drift.
+- **Reranked retrieval** - a lightweight reranker blends vector distance with keyword overlap so short, term specific queries (policy names, error codes) don't get lost to purely semantic drift.
-- **Tested, linted, containerized, CI'd** — see below.
+- **Tested, linted, containerized, CI'd** - see below.

 ## Architecture